 Amateur Radio Emergency Services (ARES)

-The Amateur Radio Emergency Services or ARES consist of amateur radio enthusiasts who have voluntarily registered their qualifications and equipment for communications duty when disaster strikes.
+The ARES Team consists of amateur radio enthusiasts who have voluntarily registered their qualifications and equipment for communications duty when disaster strikes.

 To find out more about Redmond ARES, visit their website.

 ARES participates in Amateur Radio Field Day every year in June, provides radio support at local events like bicycle and foot races, and more.

 Amateur Radio Operators Test Skills During Emergency Preparedness Exercise

 Redmond Mayor John Marchione proclaimed the week of June 21-27, 2010 as Amateur Radio Week in Redmond in recognition for the valuable public service that Redmond hams provide to the community.
 The proclamation was made in conjunction with Amateur Radio Field Day which occured that weekend.
 From 11:00 AM on Saturday June 26 to 11:00 AM on Sunday June 27, amateur radio operators from the City of Redmond's Amateur Radio Emergency Service (A.R.E.S.), Microsoft's "MicroHams" Amateur Radio Club, and the Redmond Top Key Contest Club gathered to set up radio communications equipment at Farrel McWhirter Park (19545 Redmond Road in Redmond) and test their communications capabilities during a simulated emergency exercise.

 The exercise is part of a nationwide "Field Day" emergency preparedness activity.
 The event is designed to test Amateur Radio (Ham) operators' skills in setting up and operating radio communications equipment in situations where electrical power is limited or unavailable.
 The idea is to simulate the conditions that can occur during an earthquake, flood, or other emergency, including man-made disasters.